bekk/bekk-christmas/post/react/why-is-this-so-hard.md

 title: Why is this so hard?
 image: /assets/fagdag.jpg
 ingress: >-
     I've lost count of the number of times I forgot to bind this.
 Why do we need to bind this and how should we do it?
-author: Svein Petter Gjøby
+authors: [Svein Petter Gjøby]
 ---

 # Why is this so hard?

 To better understand why we need to bind `this` in React, we should understand how `this` [works in JavaScript](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md).
 Let's take a shot at it with the following snippet.

 ```javascript
 class Santa() {
   constructor() {
     this.catchphrase = "Ho ho ho ho!";
   }

   greet() {
     return this.catchphrase;
   }